 3) Kings Canyon Resort

 At Kings Canyon Resort you will find everything from a camping ground to private rooms so there should be an option for everyone.
-Since it is the main option though, it can get sold out during high season so I would advise to look into getting your booking down sooner rather than later.
+Since it is the main option though, it can sell out during high season so I would advise to look into getting your booking down sooner rather than later.

 The resort pretty much has everything you would need when it comes to staying a night or two.
 On the extended property there are several restaurants, a swimming pool, gas station, convenience store, laundry facilities, and sunset viewing area.